 In my books of spells, this is the best combination and this is exactly what I decided to use for my lovely “Iranian client”.

 Artem’s Sneaky Ultimate Guide Approach

-After a quick Googling session (that’s how I never called a Google search before), I discovered a bunch of Iran travel guides.
+After a quick Googling session, I discovered a bunch of Iran travel guides.

 The top-3 are hard to crack in no time.